annekatrinekm/annekatrinekm/README.md

 ## Annekatrine Kirketerp-Møller
 ### Student at DTU, specializing in bioinformatics, personal interests include development of minor software projects, primarily benefitting the study start at DTU.
 Studying B.Sc.
-Life Science and Technology, specializing in bioinformatics on my 5th semester Currently also working as Coordinator of the Bachelor Studystart for B.Sc.
+Life Science and Technology, specializing in bioinformatics on my 5th semester <br>
+Currently also working as Coordinator of the Bachelor Studystart for B.Sc.
 Biotechnology